Jomiri/pyfiberamp/README.rst

 In short
 ============
-PyFiberAmp is a rate equation simulation tool for rare-earth-doped fiber amplifiers and fiber lasers partly based on the Giles model [1]_.
-PyFiberAmp allows an arbitrary number of user-defined time-varying signals from continuous-wave to nanosecond pulses in both core-pumped and double-clad fiber amplifiers.
-It also includes reflective boundary conditions for modeling simple CW, gain-switched and
+PyFiberAmp is a rate equation simulation library for rare-earth-doped fiber amplifiers and fiber lasers partly based on the Giles model [1]_.

-Q-switched fiber lasers.
-The time-dynamic simulations are accelerated by a dedicated partial differential equation solver written in C++.
-In addition to signal and pump beams, PyFiberAmp also supports amplified spontaneous emission (ASE) and stimulated and spontaneous Raman scattering effects (SRS) [2]_ (SRS only in steady-state simulations).
+With PyFiberAmp you can simulate:

+- Both core-pumped and double-clad fiber amplifiers
+- Simple continuous-wave, gain-switched and Q-switched fiber lasers
+- Unlimited number of pump, signal and ASE channels
+- Limited number of Raman channels
+- Arbitrarily time-dependent beams from continuous-wave to nanosecond pulses
+- Radially varying dopant concentration and excitation
+- Automatically calculated Bessel, Gaussian and top-hat mode shapes

+Additional benefits include:

+- Built-in plotting commands: easy visualization of results
+- Python interface: convenient for post-processing the data
+- Dedicated C++ PDE solver: fast time-dynamic simulations
+- Open source: see what's happening under the hood

 Documentation (still in progress) is available on `Read the Docs <https://pyfiberamp.readthedocs.io/en/latest/index.html>`_.
-Do you have a question, comment or a feature request?
-Please open a new issue on GitHub or contact me at pyfiberamp@gmail.com.
+See also the examples folder above.
+If you have a question, comment or a feature request, please open a new issue on GitHub or contact me at pyfiberamp@gmail.com.

 A visual example
 =================